RAF Chilbolton

 |

-However, the war ended so the Wing remained at Chilbolton taking part in the Battle of Britain Flypast in September 1945.
-No 183 Squadron renumbered to 54 Squadron and converted pilots destined for the Middle East. |
+However, the war ended, so the Wing remained at Chilbolton taking part in the Battle of Britain Flypast in September 1945.
+No. 183 Squadron renumbered to No. 54 Squadron and converted pilots destined for the Middle East. |

-Chilbolton became a sub-site of 3 Maintenance Unit (MU) based at Didcot, surplus RAF equipment was stored in the hangars and other buildings until it was disposed of which was around June 1948. |
+Chilbolton became a sub-site of No. 3 Maintenance Unit (MU) based at Didcot.
+Surplus RAF equipment was stored in the hangars and other buildings until it was disposed of around June 1948. |

-Test flying the early jets was not without its perils and losses began to mount up as pilots tried ever harder to prove their aircraft were worthy of squadron use.
-One such instance of a loss occurred on 5th February 1952.
-Lt Cdr R M Orr Ewing a test pilot of C Flight A&AEE took off from Chilbolton at the controls of Supermarine Attacker
+Test flying the early jets was not without its perils, and losses began to mount up as pilots tried ever harder to prove their aircraft were worthy of squadron use.
+One such instance of a loss occurred on 5 February 1952.
+Lt Cdr R M Orr Ewing, a test pilot of C Flight A&AEE, took off from Chilbolton at the controls of Supermarine Attacker F. I WA485.
+The flight was to determine the behaviour of a new slab tailplane, but after a few manoeuvres, the aircraft pitched down and crashed into water meadows near Leckford with the loss of the pilot.

-Also in 1952, Chilbolton was used to film parts of David Lean’s award winning film 'The Sound Barrier'.
+Also, in 1952, Chilbolton was used to film parts of David Lean's award-winning film 'The Sound Barrier'.
 Used for the filming at the airfield was Supermarine Type 535, VV119.
 The aircraft was named Prometheus for the production with air to air footage gathered using an Avro Lancaster from the Royal Aircraft Establishment.

-For anyone with an interest in what Chilbolton looked like in the early Jet Age, The Sound Barrier provides a good glimpse as many of the aviation related sequences were filmed there.
-The Type 535 went onto to become the Swift an example of which, FR.5 WK277 is shown below at Newark Air Museum. |
+For anyone interested in what Chilbolton looked like in the early Jet Age, The Sound Barrier provides a good glimpse as many aviation-related sequences were filmed there.
+The Type 535 became the Swift, an example of which FR.5 WK277 is shown below at Newark Air Museum. |

 An extract from a 1953 issue of Flight magazine.